OctoFarm/OctoFarm/README.md

 npm run dev
 ```
 - The developer version uses nodemon for live server reloading on changes.
 It will output all the logs to the console.
-- The developer version will skip some basic sanity checks, if your pages don't load right after server boot then it's
-  because those sanity checks haven't finished.

 ### Development Installation for the client.
 _If your making changes to the client then you will need to build this manually._